There are a few places where you can really see the dynamism of the erosion of the soft coastline. It is obvious along...

 We are spoilt for lost villages in Norfolk and due to the nature of the coast have a huge number that weren't down to...

-We used to go to Walcott quite a lot when I was a kid, it's was and is all concrete, groynes and flat inland space,...
+We used to go to Walcott and Bacton quite a lot when I was a kid, it's was and is all concrete, groynes and flat...

 Horsey is a curious area, it's always felt like slightly dead ground to me, for the uninitiated it is just to the...

-An odd little place is Munsley, somewhere inbetween Victoria and now you can sense a fading into much more of a...
+An odd little place is Mundesley, somewhere between Victoria and now you can sense a fading into much more of a...

 Eccles beach.
 Not Echo Beach, but I like a nice inexpensive joke derived from a slightly odd eighties lyric now and...

-Happisburgh, a curious place to find yourself, another favourite of mine, the quality of the light, the changing riven...
+Happisburgh, a curious place to find yourself, a favourite place of mine – the quality of the light on an eastern...

 Another one of my favourite bits of Norfolk coast, lots of reasons; my childhood, our children played here, I spent a...